Master of Business Administration (Human Resource Management)

 Progression Opportunities

-To be awarded the Master of Business Administration (Human Resource Management), learners must:
+To be awarded the MBA, learners must:

 Join a generation of students who think globally and act locally.